We're now live! Signup now

 Protect the routes

 Now that we can authenticate users, we want to protect access to certain routes.
-We can build quite sophisticated authorization policies, but for now we’ll just protect a single route, allowing access to any authenticated user.
+We can build quite sophisticated authorization policies, but for now we’ll just protect a single route, permitting access for any authenticated user.
 We’ll do this using SvelteKit hooks.
 Our hook will:

 1. Check for a lucia session cookie